pacr3/docker-ruby/README.md

 # Docker-Ruby

-A custom image which include docker, ruby and docker-compose
+A custom image which include docker, ruby and docker-compose.